 Select for how long you want to postpone your alarm.

-Your alarm goes off again when the snooze duration has gone by, and you can postpone it by following the same steps.
+Whether you modified the Snooze Time or not, click or tap on the Snooze button to postpone the alarm for the displayed duration.
+Your alarm goes off again when the snooze duration has gone by, and you can continue postponing it by following the same steps.
 If you’re right on schedule, click or tap on Dismiss to stop the alarm entirely and hide the banner.

 Clicking or tapping on the banner in the area displaying the alarm’s details also stops the alert, while also opening the Alarm tab of the Clock app.
 Even if your alarm isn’t set to repeat, you can still find it in the Alarm tab when it’s done.
 Right-clicking or pressing-and-holding on an alarm entry opens a contextual menu with the options to Edit or Delete the alarm.
 Clicking or tapping Delete immediately removes an alarm from the list, while Edit lets you modify it.

 We already went over the settings in the Edit alarm/Add new alarm window in the previous chapter, if you’re interested in changing how an existing alarm works.
 However, the Edit alarm window has one extra option: a Delete button in the upper-right corner - click or tap on it to remove the selected alarm.